 1. The Graduate (1967)

 The Graduate is a landmark film in the history of cinema that helped to propel the new wave of filmmaking that came about in the 1960s.
-In this movie, Benjamin Braddock has just graduated college and moves back in to live with his parents in California.
+In this movie, Benjamin Braddock (played by Dustin Hoffman) just graduated college and moves back in to live with his parents in California.

-Lounging the pool and having an affair with an older woman isn't exactly what they had in mind for their son's glittering future.
-Benjamin Braddock feels captive in his slipping youth, reluctant to join the superficial lifestyle that the adults around him live by.
+Lounging the pool and having an affair with an older woman isn't exactly what they had in mind for their son's glittering future, but Benjamin Braddock feels captive in his slipping youth, reluctant to join the superficial lifestyle that the adults around him live by.